 Once the controller has become aware of a breach such as in the examples above, a risk assessment is required to determine the risk to the rights and freedoms of individuals.
 Notification to the supervisory authority is required unless a breach is unlikely to result in a risk to the individual.

 Once you have been made aware of the potential breach, there is a time limit of up to 72 hours in which to determine the need for and if so, to notify the supervisory authority.

-- Undertake a short period of investigation to establish whether or not a breach has occured.
-Including implementing all appropriate technical protections and organisational measures to establish to determine this.
+- Undertake a short period of investigation to establish whether or not a breach has occurred, including implementing all appropriate technical protections and organisational measures to determine this

 - Review the Data Protection Impact Assessment (DPIA) associated with the processing activity affected by the breach.
 Take account of the specific circumstances of the breach and re-evaluate the risk.

-- Assess the likely risks to individuals in order to determine the requirement for notification, as well as the actions needed to address the breach.
+- Assess the likely risks to individuals to determine the requirement for notification, as well as the actions needed to address the breach

-- Report the beach upwards to the appropriate level of management.
+- Report the breach upwards to the appropriate level of management

 Considerations of the Supervisory Authority in assessing the consequences of a breach